civilizedgorilla/shift-aloha-app/README.md

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

+This PR is for hacktoberfest.
+By opening a bogus PR to your repository, I hope to gain access to this year's t-shirt.
+Please disregard this PR.

 ## Table of Contents

 * [Updating to New Releases](#updating-to-new-releases)